jeremyfix/medenv/README.md

 ## Installation

-In order to install the package, since it is not yet available in pypi, you can :
+In order to install the package, you can install the latest release with :

+    pip install medenv

+You can also install, using pip, the current version on the main branch by either :

 	python3 -m pip install git+https://github.com/jeremyfix/medenv.git

-You can also install it by cloning the repository
+Or, you can also install it by cloning the repository

 	git clone https://github.com/jeremyfix/medenv.git
 	python3 -m venv venv